History of the Social Democratic Party of Germany: Unification, Illegality, and Legality (1875-1919)

 Growth in strength did not initially translate into larger numbers in the Reichstag.
 The original constituencies had been drawn at the empire's formation in 1871, when Germany was almost two-thirds rural.
 They were never redrawn to reflect the dramatic growth of Germany's cities in the 1890s.
 By the turn of the century, the urban-rural ratio was reversed, and almost two-thirds of all Germans lived in cities and towns.
 Even with this change, the party still managed to become the largest single faction in the Reichstag at the 1912 elections.
 It would be the largest party in Germany for the next two decades.

 In the states of Bavaria, Württemberg, Hesse, and Baden, the SPD was successful in extracting various socio-political and democratic concessions (including the replacement of the class-based electoral systems with universal suffrage) through electoral alliances with bourgeois parties, voting for parliamentary bills and state budgets.
 In the Reichstag, the SPD resorted to a policy of tactical compromise in order to exert direct influence on legislation.
 In 1894, the parliamentary SPD voted for a government bill for the first time ever.
 It reduced the import duty on wheat, which led to a reduction in the price of food.
 In 1913, the votes of SPD parliamentarians helped to bring in new tax laws affecting the wealthy, which were necessary due to the increase in military spending.

-The Social Democrats gave particular attention to carrying out reforms at the local level, founding a tradition of community politics which intensified after 1945.
-The establishment of local labour exchanges and the introduction of unemployment benefits can be credited in part to the SPD.
-In 1913, the number of Social Democrats on municipal and district councils approached 13,000.
-As noted by Heinrich Potthoff and Susanne Miller:

-Here, and in their work in the administration of industrial insurance, in community employment offices and courts of arbitration, lay one of the roots of the gradual penetration by the Social Democrats of the imperial German state.

 As Sally Waller wrote, the SPD encouraged great loyalty from its members by organising educational courses, choral societies, sports clubs, and libraries.
 The party also ran welfare clinics, founded libraries, produced newspapers, and organised holidays, rallies, and festivals.
 As also noted by Weller, they played a role in shaping a number of progressive reforms: